-To operate in a FIPS-compliant manner, an IPS module must be placed in the approved mode of operation (called 'Full-FIPS' mode on the appliance) by using the following procedure:
+To operate in a FIPS-compliant manner, the module must be placed in the approved mode of operation (called 'Full-FIPS' mode on the appliance) by using the following procedure:

-- Ensure that the S660N, S1400N, S2500N, and S5100N IPS models are updated to the 3.2.0.1530 software release and the S10, S110, and S330 IPS models are updated to the 3.1.4.1427 software release. - After updating to the correct version of software, a Crypto-Officer (Super-user role on the appliance) must log in to the CLI over SSH and execute the following CLI commands: - conf t host fips-mode full - fips auth delete -add <superuser> -p \ - Additionally, on the IPS models S10, S110 and S330, the BIOS password must be set using the following procedure: - > Enter the device BIOS when the module reboots. - > Enter the existing BIOS password. - > Modify the password to a new compliant password. - Save the settings and reboot.
+- Ensure that the module is operating on the 3.2.1.1639 software release. - After ensuring the correct version of software, a Crypto-Officer (Super-user role on the appliance) must log in to the CLI over SSH and execute the following CLI commands and then enter a new password for the specified new Super-User, when prompted by the module. - \succ conf t host fips-mode full - fips auth delete -add <superuser> -p